JulianTurner/AspNetCore.Docs.de-de/aspnetcore/security/authentication/scaffold-identity.md

           }
           else
           {
-              throw new InvalidOperationException("The default :::no-loc(Identity)::: UI " +
+              throw new InvalidOperationException("The default Identity UI " +
                   "layout requires a partial view '_LoginPartial'.");
           }
           <a href="https://docs.microsoft.com/aspnet/" target="_blank">About</a>